Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-5-m2.md

   Application offloading frameworks includes computation and resource offloading.

     - With computation offloading, calculation-intensive code blocks can be executed on a remote device and as a result, it achieves a faster response time.
-    - With resource offloading, even if your application requires a resource not available on your device.
+    - With resource offloading, even if your application requires a resource not available on your device, it provides a simple way to share the resources through seamless connections between devices.
 For features that require hardware support, automatically find and match devices, and remotely execute required functions.

   **Figure: Application offloading service framework**